-During the third semester of enrollment and after the diagnostic examination, the student must present an approved program of study to fulfill all requirements for the PhD.
+During the third semester of enrollment and after successful completion of the diagnostic examination, the student must present an approved program of study to fulfill all requirements for the PhD.
 A program of study is a tentative list and schedule of courses to be taken to ensure a timely completion of coursework and dissertation study.
 With the advice and approval of the Doctoral Supervisory Committee (including two members and the major professor), the student should prepare the program of study and have it approved by the supervisory committee and department chair.
-A signed, original copy of the POS must be submitted to OASIS by the end of the first full year of enrollment.
+A signed, original copy of the POS (i.e., via DocuSign) must be submitted to OASIS by the end of the first full year of enrollment.
 (Please note that the third semester may occur in the summer.)

 Courses for each category on the POS are to be listed in chronological order (past to present) to verify that university, department, and college requirements have been met.
-The departmental cover sheet for the program of study and the college POS (see working template in Appendix D) is found on the graduate student section of the OASIS website (https://education.fsu.edu/oasis/graduate-students).
+The departmental cover sheet for the program of study and the college POS (see working template in Appendix D) is found on the graduate student section of the OASIS website (https://education.fsu.edu/sites/g/files/upcbnu3146/files/POSDoctoralPDF rev.19July2021.pdf).

 The Doctoral Supervisory Committee, as well as the student, must approve in writing all courses included on the POS.